sap218/jabberwocky/docs/README.md

 You can proceed to use `bite` - investigating if there are any "important" terms.
 The statistical TF-IDF method[^tfidf] is applied and all words are ranked in terms of importance.
+Here we can use the whole corpus, or perhaps use the `catch` output with the non-annotated posts.

-With this `bite` output, you may have noticed new synonyms...
+With whatever data we us, with the `bite` output, you may have noticed new terms/synonyms...
 You can use `arise` to update your ontology classes with these new synonyms.

-Finally, you may want to rerun `bandersnatch` to extract an updated list of key terms and then rerun `catch`.
+Finally, you may want to rerun `bandersnatch` to extract an updated list of key terms.
+Then we can rerun `catch` for a more fruitful output for our investigations.

 This concludes the NLP workflow: you noticed the 2nd round of `catch` provides more data and so a more fruitful downstream analysis.

 ---